-Fairfax County recently concluded a major step in the
+Fairfax County has concluded a major step in the

 re-assessment of the Seven Corners area.
 The Seven Corners